jonnyrobots/roberts.work/_posts/2019-08-14-software-design-and-ethics.md

 ---
 layout: post
 title:  "Design ethics and software design"
+abstract: Ethically weak software is the outcome of the poor application of design.
 date:   2019-08-14 13:45:59 +0000
+readtime: 1 minute
-categories: sabbatical
+categories: sabbatical article
 ---

-Ethically weak software is the outcome of the poor application of design.

 # Design ethics and software design
 ### Where bad products come from